avtarted/notes/math/ExpectationAverageCenterOfMass.typ

 If we do 2000, we'd expect 1000 heads.
 Our reward would be $1000*A$.
 As we can see, it scales linearly.
 But flip once, it's like some quantum/schrodinger value of being half of a head so we reap half the reward.
 That is our expected reward is A/2.
 Same for (0,B) case, B/2.
 And we can add them when thinking about (A, B) case.
 Isn't linearity great?
+Back to (A,B).
+It's like (A,0) and (B,0) are basis vectors and adding them gives us (A,B) by linearity.
-Back to (A,B) say 1000 tosses, 500heads 500tails produce reward of $500*A + 500*B$ and scale down to 1 toss by linearity, expected profit is A/2 + B/2
+Let's see this in action.
+Again, say 1000 tosses, 500heads 500tails produce reward of $500*A + 500*B$ and scale down to 1 toss by linearity, expected profit is A/2 + B/2
 Which is the average of (A,B)
 We can do this for (A,A,B), 1000 tosses now $~667$ heads and $~333$ tails, so the expected profit is roughly 667*A + 333*B
 Scaled down to 1 toss, again by linearity, expected profit is $2/3 * A + 1/3 * B$